mcheng09/Classic-Checkers/README.md

 # Classic-Checkers

-The game I have chosen to work on for Project 1 was checkers.
+The game I have chosen to work on for Project 1 was checkers, but with a twist.
+The objective of this game is different from what you may think, so play wisely....

 ### Game Links